adamwalker/starty/Readme.md

 ```
 $ vivado -mode batch -nojournal -source compile.tcl
 ```
-Once that completes, the bitfile and DCPs can be found in the "outputs" directory.
+Once that completes, the bitstream and DCPs can be found in the "outputs" directory.

 ## Functionality
 * System clock + buffer